tarwn/lessthandot-hugo/blogs/content/posts/2012-02-14-merge-replication-filtered-data-publication.md

 In the initial screen, the Person table should be selected, if it is not, drop the list down and select it.
 The only changes needed to use the Person table as a parameterized filter is to edit the Filter statement.

-Add to the filter statement, “[LoginAccount]=SUSER_SNAME()”
+Add to the filter statement, "[LoginAccount]=SUSER_SNAME()"

-Click the radio button to specify “A row from this table will go to only one subscriber” in the How many subscriptions will receive data area.
+Click the radio button to specify "A row from this table will go to only one subscriber" in the How many subscriptions will receive data area.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/MergRepl/-9.png?mtime=1329263429"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/MergRepl/-9.png?mtime=1329263429" width="558" height="466" /></a>